 - A complete list of publications, grouped according to papers, books, and reviews, including page numbers, in bibliographic form.

-- Please indicate total number of publications to date, citation analysis (excluding self-citations and in the case of co-authored work, cross-citations), and impact analysis of research output, highlighting papers with the highest citation counts, and creative works with high impact.
+- Citation (excluding self-citations and in the case of co-authored work, cross-citations) and impact analysis of research output, highlighting papers with the highest citation counts, and creative works with high impact.

 - Documents on service contributions.
 List and elaborate on the impact of service to department/faculty/university, international academic community, and/or national and international agencies.
 Note that the documents on research (together with the Teaching Statement and documents on service contributions) should be no more than a maximum of 3,000 words.